 - 2/3 c. finely chopped celery

-- 2/3 c. finely chopped red pepper
+- 2/3 c. finely chopped red bell pepper

 - 2/3 c. finely chopped leeks, white part only